invokelabs/objc.docs.invokernd.com/content/testing/index.md

 7. Finally, you need to create a file that ties together your app build that you uploaded to sauce, your tests that you've just written, and Appium.
 Do this by creating a new directory in `features` called `support` and a file in it called `environment.rb`.
 This file is going outline your `client ID` and `client Secret` for connecting to SauceLabs as well as a bunch of other stuff that Sauce specifies. . . basically all the important bits to make this work.

-	**A moment to visualize things**: We have done quite a bit in these last few instructions so it might be good to take a moment and soak up whats happening before we go on.
-At this point, if you were running your tests locally, you would set up this file to run on a version Appium that you downloaded (if you followed the Appium recorder instructions you will have what you need), and when you executed the `bundle exec cucumber features/YOUAPP.feature` command, your app would spin up in the simulator and all the tests you had written would carry out.
+	**A moment to visualize things**: At this point, if you were running your tests locally, you would set up this file to run on a version Appium that you downloaded (if you followed the Appium recorder instructions you will have what you need), and when you executed, your app would spin up in the simulator and all the tests you had written would carry out.
 On your command line, you would see the Gherkin text you had written gradually appearing and each line passing or failing based on whether or not your corresponding Ruby/Rspec tests passed.
 However, we are trying to get this running on sauce so we'll skip this part, but when we do connect this to sauce, this is essentially what will be happening, expect its going to go down on their computer instead of yours.

 8. In accordance with SauceLabs [setup](https://saucelabs.com/appium/tutorial/2#setting-up-tests) you will need to include all of the following in your `environment.rb` file: